Roy Waldron: The Milky Way years

 Roy Waldron got his first and only Kentucky Derby victory when Gallahadion won under jockey Carroll Bierman.
 Heavy favorite Bimelech, who had led the race by a head after a mile and increased it to a half-length coming down the stretch, could not hold off the charge of Gallahadion who won by a length and a half.
 A 1942 pre-Derby story in the Milwaukee Journal described jockey Bierman's performance as "probably the best jockey job in derby history."
 In the ensuing Preakness Stakes, Bierman rode Gallahadion to a third-place finish behind runner-up Mioland and winner Bimelech who also went on to win the Belmont Stakes in which Gallahadion finished fifth in a six-horse field.

 The Ethel Mars/Roy Waldron combination were back at Churchill Downs for the 1942 Kentucky Derby in which Dogpatch ran eighth in a field of fifteen.
 The duo returned the following year with No Wrinkles who finished sixth in a field of ten runners.
 They did not have another runner in the Kentucky Derby as Ethel Mars began reducing her involvement in racing.
-In late November of 1945 Roy Waldron signed on with Maine Chance Farm owned by cosmetics tycoon Elizabeth Arden.
+In late November 1945 Roy Waldron signed on with Maine Chance Farm owned by cosmetics tycoon Elizabeth Arden.
 Mrs. Arden was not easy for anyone to work for and had gone through many trainers prior to Waldron.
 The job did not last long and Waldron returned to buying and racing selling-platers while taking on smaller clients.
 In the 1950s he was training the topflight stable of Clifford Mooers.

 Roy Waldron was retired when he died in Burbank, California in 1963.